Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 19

 Question #4

-A As the price of a good increases, individual’s real incomes increase, or the amount of goods that they can purchase with their budget increases.
+A As the price of a good varies, an individual’s real income changes, or the amount of that good that they can purchase with their budget varies.

 B None of the available answers.